camunda-community-hub/camunda-7-to-8-migration/docs/migration.md

 * Attach Java glue code that is called by the engine.
 * Use External Tasks, where workers subscribe to the engine.

-In Camunda Cloud, you always have external workers that subscribe to the engine, which is why migration code that using External Tasks is generally easier to do.
+In Camunda Cloud, you always have external workers that subscribe to the engine, which is why code that uses External Tasks is generally easier to migrate.

 ### Attached Java Code